L01010000/Client-Server-Application-with-Websockets/README.md

 ## Description

 This project sets up a WebSocket server on a Raspberry Pi that allows multiple clients to connect and exchange messages.
-Messages sent from any client are broadcasted to all connected clients by the server.
-The client (laptop) interacts with the server by sending messages and receiving messages broadcasted from other clients.

 ---

 ## Key Features

-- **WebSocket Communication**: Real-time messaging between client and server using WebSocket protocol.
+- **WebSocket Communication**
-- **JSON Message Format**: Messages are exchanged in JSON format for easy parsing and serialization.
+- **JSON Message Format**
-- **Colored Console Output**: Both client and server scripts provide colored output for improved readability and debugging.
+- **Colored Console Output**

 ---